Salmon Fishing Preparedness

 Advise Your Ghillie Via Telephone

 With the latest data protection rules that have recently come into play make sure you've called your ghillie to advise of your fishing day participation 48 hours before and call him again if you happen to be running late for arrival on the fishing day.
 A ghillie cannot put the fishing day plans on hold for any angler when he's other guests to look after and show the pools to or when he's booked out in the boat or is teaching as a personal guide that day.
 A call to the ghillie is crucial when you're running late so you're figured into the pool rotations which will only ever be to your advantage.
 Turning up unannounced at 11am expecting a salmon beat ghillie to be standing there to attention with the kettle boiled ready for you is highly unlikely ever going to happen and nothing a simple telephone call wouldn't have sorted.
-To run a salmon beat properly the ghillie needs to know who's coming each day and if they are running late and it's as simple and as courteous as that.
+To run a salmon beat properly the ghillie needs to know who's coming each day and if they are running late and it's as simple as that.

 D-U-N-S No: 22-265-4509

 Website Conditions of Use

 Gyrodactylus Salaris Declaration